MichalMrena/DecisionDiagrams/README.md

 TeDDy uses features from `C++20` so you need to set your compiler for this version of the C++ language by using the `-std=c++20` flag for `clang++` and `g++` and `/std:c++20` for MSVC.
 It was tested with `g++ 11.1.0`, `clang++ 15.0.0` and `MSVC TODO`.

 ## Library API
-Functions from the library are accessed via the instance of a diagram manager.
+Functions from the library are accessible via the instance of a diagram manager.
 TeDDy offers four diagram managers for different kinds of decision diagrams.
 1. `bdd_manager` for Binary Decision Diagrams (BDDs).

-2. `mdd_manager<P>` for Multivalued Decision Diagrams (MDDs) representing Multiple-Valued logic functions.
+2. `mdd_manager<P>` for Multi-Valued Decision Diagrams (MDDs) representing Multiple-Valued logic functions.
 The domain of each variable is `{0, 1, ...
 P - 1}` and the set of values of the function is also `{0, 1, ...
 P - 1}`.

-3. `imdd_manager` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
+3. `imdd_manager` for (integer) Multi-Valued Decision Diagrams (iMDDs) representing integer functions.
 The domain of each variable can be a different set of the form `{0, 1, 2, ..., di - 1}` where the `di` for each variable is specified in the constructor.
 The set of values of the function is a set of the form `{0, 1, 2, ...}`.

-4. `ifmdd_manager<PMax>` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
+4. `ifmdd_manager<PMax>` for (integer) Multi-Valued Decision Diagrams (iMDDs) representing integer functions.
 The domain of each variable can be a different set of the form `{0, 1, 2, ..., min(di, PMax - 1)}` where the `PMax` is specified as the template parameter and `di` for each variable is specified in the constructor.
 The set of values of the function is a set of the form `{0, 1, 2, ...}`.

 Managers 1, 2, and 4 use nodes with more compact memory representation since the maximum of the domains is known at compile time.
 The only difference between 3 and 4 is in this property so if `PMax` is known it is better to use the manager 4.

-All managers have the same API. **Full documentation** is available **[here](https://michalmrena.github.io/teddy.html)**.
+All diagram managers have the same API. **Full documentation** is available **[here](https://michalmrena.github.io/teddy.html)**.

 ## Basic usage
 Typical usage of the library can be summarized in 3 steps: